-Check that all chimney pipe joints are secured and installed according to the manufacturers instruction.

-If used, make sure the outside air kit is properly installed and unobstructed.

-Double check all stove clearances.

-Be sure bricks and baffle boards are properly installed.
+- Check that all chimney pipe joints are secured and installed according to the manufacturers instruction. - If used, make sure the outside air kit is properly installed and unobstructed. - Make sure the legs or pedestal are securely fastened to the stove. - Double check all stove clearances. - Be sure bricks and baffle boards are properly installed. - If plated accessories are used, be sure surfaces are clean prior to firing the stove.
+See Page 20